Pet Circle

 Take your pet to the vet for regular checkups and keep up with your pet's vaccinations and flea and worming treatments to avoid common health issues.

-"Whilst taking your pet to the vet for regular check ups can feel counterintuitive when you’re trying to save money, regular checkups can help detect any health issues earlier on and potentially help you save money in the long run" says Emma.
+Emma says: "Whilst taking your pet to the vet for regular check ups can feel counterintuitive when you're trying to save money, regular checkups can help detect any health issues earlier on and potentially help you save money in the long run."

-"For younger pets, make sure you have an annual check up and for older animals or those with pre-existing conditions, six-monthly visits are recommended" added Dr Teagan.
+Dr Teagan says: "For younger pets, make sure you have an annual check up and for older animals or those with pre-existing conditions, six-monthly visits are recommended"

-If you need non-urgent vet advice, you can also save money on a vet visit by speaking to the Pet Circle Vet Squad online, which is available for free to anyone, 24 hours a day, 7 days a week.
+If you need non-urgent vet advice, you can also save money on a vet visit by contacting the Pet Circle Vet Squad online.

 5. Use pet pharmacies for cheaper medication